Swopper050/solid-flask-web-app-template/docs/web_deployment.md

 # Add your public ssh key to the authorized keys
 ```

 3. [Install docker with docker compose](https://docs.docker.com/engine/install/ubuntu/).
-Make sure you can run docker without sudo, it is enabled as service and you are logged in (`docker login`).
+Make sure you can run docker without sudo (both your production and staging user), it is enabled as service and you are logged in (`docker login`).

 4. Setup firewall (sometimes you might need to also allow mail ports!):
 ```bash